 Roland points out that the development and project teams are taking advantage of “rooms for open and free thinking”, which give them the physical and mental space they need to come up with creative solutions.

 As with any transformation project, there’s a typical progression, as Stephanie explains.
 “First you get nervousness, then you get excitement, then you get frustrated, and so on.
 We tried to set up an experience programme that openly speaks to these challenges and lets employees at different hierarchy levels experience this.
 It was important that the transformation team have a good feeling of what is needed next.”

 Joseph says that it’s important “not just to use internal blogs or standard forms when talking about change.
 We moved very quickly to an experience-based approach and guided them through the change.”
 Roland also stresses the importance of embracing new approaches: “We’ve realised an infection for doing more new work, using more collaboration tools and doing meetings in a new way.
 We also have strong support from evangelists – including the management team.”

 Although OMV have entered awards in the past, winning two, they say this is their “most emotional project” yet.
 “We don’t just want to share it because we are proud, we want to share it because it’s so emotional and we love our project.”

 The international and intercultural aspect is also a big reason for their attendance.
 Roland says it will be “interesting to see how other teams and other cultures are transporting these kinds of ideas”, and the team plan to pick up new ideas from open presentations on the day.

 In the end, the team want to share a story of how they changed the employee experience for the better.
 As Thomas puts it, “everything we do is about human exchange, communications and talking to each other!
 It’s so simple.”

-The International Customer Experience Awards will be held on Thursday 21st November at the Novotel Amsterdam City Hotel.
+The International Customer Experience Awards will be held on 19th November – enter now!